Mouse Switch Guide

 Another new release from TTC!

-These are relatively recent from TTC.
+These are relatively new from TTC.
 They come in 5.5H, 6.0H, and 7.25H options.
-They feel more tactile than Kailh silents.
+They do feel quite similar to Kailh silent switches, and they are both similarly designed.

 Kailh SMT Mini Switch